 Similar to: Gold Rush, Trigon, Diplomat

-Main Objective: Sort your deck by suits and numerical order onto the 8 foundation piles.
+Main Objective: Play your deck by suits and numerical order onto the 8 foundation piles before your opponent.

 What You’ll Need to Play Double Solitaire?

 If you plan to play Double Solitaire, get the following: